 Andrea Baronchelli

-I am a Professor of Complexity Science at City, University of London, and also the Token Economy theme lead at The Alan Turing Institute and a Research Associate at the UCL Centre for Blockchain Technologies.
+I am a Professor of Complexity Science at City St George's, University of London, and a Research Associate at the UCL Centre for Blockchain Technologies.

 Selected publications: